 304 Market Street

-This firehouse at 304 Market Street (south side of street between Madison Straight Streets) was built in 1861 to house Vigilant Engine Company 6 (originally organized January 1st, 1867) of the Volunteer Fire Department.
+This firehouse at 304 Market Street (south side of street between Madison Street and Straight Streets) was built in 1861 to house Vigilant Engine Company 6 (originally organized January 1st, 1867) of the Volunteer Fire Department.
 This location should not be confused with the later-built firehouse at Market and Pennington Streets (476 Market Street).
 The firehouse is shown below when occupied by Vigilant 6 hand pumper.

 Shown below is the stone plaque from the 304 Market Street firehouse that commemorates the company organization date.
 A companion plaque was marked Vigilant 6.
 It is seen to the right of the door in above photo.